lharzenetter/ma-case-study/README.md

-# An Integrated Management System for Composed Applications Deployed by Different Deployment Automation Technologies
+# An Integrated Management System

 This setup guide provides you with instructions to run the case study of the SNCS Paper [An Integrated Management System for Composed Applications Deployed by Different Deployment Automation Technologies]().